Leading-edge engineering takes the PLX Portal to the next level

 Download the latest PLX Portal resources

 Explore the full capabilities of the upgraded PLX Portal!
-Watch the product video and download the updated design and installation guide to discover more about how this advanced solution can benefit your projects.
+Watch the product video and download the updated design guide or installation guide to discover more about how this advanced solution can benefit your projects.

 The PLX Portal is also available in our online specification tool, the Prolam Specifier, for fast, precise product specifications with PS1 certification for council compliance.